 First Impressions Matter

-No matter the reasons for the juxtaposition (money, time or procrastination) it takes just a little work to bring your entry up to date.
+No matter the reasons for the juxtaposition (money, time, or procrastination) it takes just a little work to bring your entry up to date.
 A fresh coat of glossy paint no matter the color will breathe new life into your home’s exterior.
-(Red supposedly signifies a mortgage free home.)
-Some interesting pots with textured plants and flowers, an inexpensive, modern porch light, a colorful welcome mat and maybe even some outdoor seating (if you have the room) will give your home some major curb appeal.
-Creating a focal point takes the eye off your yet to be landscaped yard and brings it to the important part of your home, it’s entry point.
-Make it cheerful, welcoming and gracious….a reflection of you.
+(Red supposedly signifies a mortgage-free home.)
+Some interesting pots with textured plants and flowers, an inexpensive, modern porch light, a colorful welcome mat, and maybe even some outdoor seating (if you have the room) will give your home some major curb appeal.
+Creating a focal point takes the eye off your yet to be landscaped yard and brings it to the important part of your home, it’s an entry point.
+Make it cheerful, welcoming, and gracious….a reflection of you.